Please read How to Obtain Truly Natural Organic Textile Products before continuing reading here.

 For centuries Scandinavian midwives advised mothers to protect their breasts with woolen pads.
 Once again all appreciation goes to wools abilities to regulate moisture and temperature.
 As breast skin is kept dry by allowing it to breathe painful nipples heal more rapidly.
 Also, wool is known to prevent blocked ducts and mastitis.
 It is usually advised to cover the entire breast with wool pad.
 Women like wool pads as they do not show through clothes and provide a flattering look.
 No doubt, wool is a perfect natural breast protectant.

-Antibacterial & Odor Resistant
+Organic Wool is Antibacterial & Odor Resistant

 As wool effectively controls moisture and keeps skin dry and clean.
 Bacteria that causes odor is unable to grow in dry conditions.
 Interesting to note that odor molecules from sweat are actually trapped in wools fiber and are released during washing process only.
 This makes wool a perfect fabric to wear during intense and long activity without worrying about odor.
 For example, woolen socks can be worn for an extensive period of time without washing them often.
 Woolen socks will keep feet dry, warm, comfortable and ventilated.
 Wool fibers are covered with protective hypoallergenic and naturally antimicrobial wax called lanolin.
 Lanolin contains fatty acids that make wool resistant to bacteria, water, dust and dirt.
 Most but not the last, wool is extremely breathable.